Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 - **WiFi Adapter** - Any USB adapter supporting 802.11s mesh mode
   - The system connects via USB, allowing for easy replacement with compatible alternatives
-  - Recommended: Adapters with external antenna connectors for better range
+  - Recommended: Adapters with in kernel drivers

 - **LoRa Transceiver/Reticulum Node** - USB-connected LoRa device
   - Can be replaced with other LoRa transceivers compatible with Reticulum